-Also, visit the Miller Lab Website for news and updates about our research program.
+Visit the Miller Lab Website for news and updates about ongoing projects in the lab.

 Ph.D., Ecology and Evolutionary Biology, University of Arizona (2000)